-The first difference is the type of resin used as the binder for the paint’s pigment.
-This is what allows the paint to stick to your walls.
+The first difference is the type of resin used to bind the pigment to the paint.

+The resin is what allows the paint to stick to your walls.
 The most common paint resins are acrylic, alkyd, and epoxy resins.

 However, acrylic and oil-based (alkyd) paints are very common in homes.

 Acrylic Resin (Acrylic or Latex Paints)

 Acrylic is easy to clean and dries quickly compared to oil-based paints.
-In fact, most acrylic paints dry in as quickly as 20 minutes.
+In fact, most acrylic paints dry as quickly as 20 minutes after painting.

 Alkyd Resin (Oil Based Paints)